ng-zi-yi/ID_OpenHouse_website/README.md

 - The photos used for each diploma course was obtained from each of the respective offical NP diploma pages
 - The photo of the NP logo was obtained from the offical NP page
 - The photo used of NP in the Home Page was obtained from [NP LinkedIn Page](https://www.linkedin.com/school/ngee-ann-polytechnic/?originalSubdomain=sg)
+- Icons in Contact Us Page are taken from Bootstrap
+- Google Map of NP in Contact Us Page are taken from Google Map embedded
 ### Acknowledgements
 - I received inspiration for this project from the [official NP page](https://www.np.edu.sg/Pages/default.aspx)
+- I received inspiration from [Brian Design's Youtube video of How to Make A Quiz App using HTML, CSS, JavaScript - Vanilla JavaScript Project for Beginners Tutorial] (https://youtu.be/f4fB9Xg2JEY)